Sabrinas Organizing

 We make mistakes, and yes, if we get rid of something useful in the next 5, 10, or 15 years, we need to own up to it and say, "At the time of my decluttering, I didn't need this item.
 And that is OK."
 We are not perfect people.
 If you need something you got rid of years ago, those items will likely be outdated.
 Plus, someone else was most likely enjoying it at the time.
 So, was it a bad thing?

-Decide what the Outcome is if you do give it away.
+Decide what the outcome will be if you give it away, and ask these questions.

 Determine how likely this what-if situation will occur.

-Decide how you will feel if you have to find the item in the future.
+Decide how you will feel if you have to find the item later.

 Now decide what will happen if your 'what if' comes true.
 Going back to my example above, will it be challenging to find cables in the next year or five years if I need cables?
 How stressed would I feel if I had to replace the item in the next year or five years?